Discrepant letter of credit

-Letters of credit (“LCs”) often do not work out as planned, and this is usually because the documents provided in support of a claim under the letter of credit do not meet the conditions (and are “discrepant”).
+A discrepant letter of credit is painful, expensive, and delays transactions.
+Letters of credit (“LCs”) often do not work out as planned, and this is usually because the documents provided in support of a claim under the letter of credit do not meet the conditions (and so become a “Discrepant letter of credit”).

-Here is our guide to managing discrepancies – and how discrepant documents changes the responsibilities that the banks have in the process.
+This is our guide to managing discrepant letters of credit, and we explain how discrepant documents change the responsibilities that the banks have in the payment process.

 But, don’t worry.
 Whilst discrepancies can cause some delays and additional costs with letters of credit, it is rare that a transaction fails completely.

-At PrimaDollar, we have a great deal of experience at managing trades through all aspects of the letter of credit process – and dealing with the typical issues that are set out in this post.
+No – because of the issues, significant costs and time delays when letters of credit are discrepant – which is most of the time.
+At PrimaDollar, we have a great deal of experience at managing trades through all aspects of the letter of credit process – and dealing with the typical issues that are set out in this post – including the discrepant letter of credit.
+Talk to us if you need help.

 The letter of credit provides a way for a buyer (“Importer”) and a supplier (“Exporter”) to trade safely with each other, even if they are in distant places and do not know each other very well.